-When you perform an exercise, you want to know it’s hitting all the right places.
-If you are working your leg muscles, you can perform a variation on the standard lunge position by performing a curtsy lunge.
+A curtsy lunge adds pizzazz to the standard linear forward, or backward, lunge.
 This crossed-over lunge helps to incorporate new leg muscles into the lunge position, giving you toned inner and outer thighs.

 How It Works

-To understand how the curtsy lunge tones your lower body, you must first know how to properly perform one.
-Start by standing with your feet shoulder-width apart and your hands on your hips for stability.
-Use your left leg to take a large step back and across to the right.
+How To: Start by standing with your feet shoulder-width apart and your hands on your hips for stability.
+Use your left leg to take a large step back and across to the right -- you'll cross behind the right leg.
 Squat so your right thigh is parallel with the ground.
 Push off with your left leg to straighten your legs and return to your starting position.
-For an added challenge to your body, hold hand weights in each hand.
+For an added challenge, hold hand weights in each hand during the exercise.

 Your quadriceps muscles are the four muscles located at the front of your thigh.
 You activate these muscles when you lunge, lengthening and shortening them as you squat and stand, respectively.
-The quads are especially used in your front leg when you perform a curtsy lunge because you need these muscles to help straighten your legs when you return to your starting position.
+The quads are activated during a curtsy lunge, particularly in your front leg.
+You use these muscles to help straighten your legs when you return from the cross-over to the starting position.

 The curtsy lunge is sometimes called the glute-activation lunge.
 The gluteal muscles include the gluteus maximus, gluteus medius and gluteus minimus.
 The gluteus minimus muscles also are known as the hip abductors because they are used to pull the leg toward your body.
 These muscles sit on the side of your buttocks.